getsentry/sentry-ruby/README.md

 ## Requirements

-We test on Ruby MRI 1.8.7, 1.9.3 and 2.0.0.
-Rubinius and JRuby support is experimental.
+We test on Ruby MRI 1.8.7, 1.9.3, 2.0 and 2.1.
+Rubinius and JRuby support is experimental - check TravisCI to see if the build is passing or failing for those Rubies.

 ## Installation